 Theorem 9.
-If $\{x\} \cup fv$ t is disjoint from binders p, then subst x t (bind p t') = bind (subst p x t p) (subst x t t').
+If $\{x\} \cup fv$ is disjoint from binders p, then subst x is t (bind p if t) = bind (subst p if p) (subst p if p) (subst p if p).

 6. Implementation

 The UNBOUND specification language is implemented as an embedded domain specific language (EDSL) in GHC Haskell, including all of the functionality described above and more.
 Terms and patterns are normal Haskell datatypes, and combinators such as Name, Bind and Rebind are abstract types provided by our library.
 The implementation of UNBOUND closely follows the semantics that we presented in the previous section, with UNBOUND operations such as fv, subst and $\cdot \approx \cdot$ provided for user-defined datatypes via generic programming.